Goodka7/SOC/Phishing/README.md

 91.189.91.48	AS41231	Canonical Group Limited	US	1/94	Flagged as Malicious by Criminal IP (Ubuntu-related).
 52.15.107.13	AS16509	AMAZON-02	US	1/94	Flagged as Malicious by Criminal IP.
 54.247.62.1	AS16509	AMAZON-02	IE	1/94	Flagged as Malicious by Criminal IP.
-169.254.169.254	Private	Link-Local	-	0/94	Frequently used by AWS instances; abnormal on Windows.

 ![image](https://github.com/user-attachments/assets/160af96f-1b37-4f44-9fb5-86c2b0f6e531)